-Based upon the joined customer and order data, our goal is to predict (i.e. guess) whether the customer will become a “high revenue” customer.
-If we can predict this correctly, we would be able to assess the quality of the cohorts of new users and more effectively drive acquisition campaigns and channels.
+Our goal is to predict (i.e., perform a calculated guess) whether the customer will become a “high revenue” customer.
+If we can predict this correctly, we would be able to assess the quality of the cohorts of new customers, and help the business more effectively drive acquisition campaigns and channels.

-Our labeled dataset contains personal information about the customer, his/her device and his/her location.
+Our labeled dataset contains personal information about the customer including the age of their first order, the number of pages visited on average, and whether or not the customer responded to a campaign.
 The last column high_revenue is a flag for customers generating a lot of revenue based on their purchase history.
 It will be used as the target variable of our modeling task.

-Click on the Models tab in the visual analysis and then click Create first model.
-A modal dialog appears where you must choose the type of modeling task you want to perform.
+DSS displays Create a modeling task, where you can choose the type of modeling task you want to perform.

 DSS guesses the best preprocessing to apply to the features of your dataset before applying the machine learning algorithms.

-A few seconds later, DSS presents a summary of the results of this modeling session.
+A few seconds later, DSS presents a summary of the results.
 By default, two classes of algorithms are used on the data:

 a simple generalized linear model (logistic regression)